Abhi1226L/PopUp-Model/README.md

 # PopUp-Model

-This project demonstrates a simple HTML structure with CSS styling to create a popup and a button over with a functionality using javascript.
+This project demonstrates a simple HTML structure with CSS styling to create a popup and a button using javascript.
 The design is responsive and includes animations for the popup.

 ## Features
 - Popup component with animation